nhs-r-community/FunnelPlotR/cran-comments.md

 ## R CMD check results
 There were no ERRORs, WARNINGs.
 2 NOTES on winbuilder:
 * NOTE: Found the following hidden files and directories:
-  .lintr  -  now added to .RBuildignore.
+  .lintr  -  now added to .RBuildignore and no further notes.

 ## Downstream dependencies
 There are currently no downstream dependencies for this package to my knowledge.